Persistence of stationary motion under explicit symmetry breaking perturbation: Symmetry breaking for relative equilibria

-The last equation can be solved for $r$ and we find two solutions, one positive and one negative.
-The condition $|\lambda |<r^2$ implies that the only valid solution is the positive one.
-Since the distance $|r-s|$ is controlled by $\lambda$, the velocity $\eta$ is close to $\xi$ as $\lambda$ is sufficiently small.
 We conclude that for $\lambda$ small enough, $h_{\lambda}$ has exactly one $H_{\mu}$-orbit of relative equilibria in a neighbourhood of $G_{\mu}\cdot m$ in $\J_H^{-1}(\alpha)$ with velocity close to $\xi$.
-For this example, the assumptions of Theorem \ref{persistance of RE} are all satisfied.
+For this example, we verify the assumptions of Theorem \ref{persistence of RE}.
+We have $G_{\mu}=H=SO(3)$ and the stabilizer $G_m$ is an $SO(2)$, as it is the subgroup of rotations in $SO(4)$ which preserve both axis $e_1$ and $e_2$.
+The quotient $G_{\mu}/G_m$ is thus a unit sphere $S^2$ and $H_{\mu}=G_{\mu}\cap H=SO(3)$.
+Furthermore, as $\mu=\xi$, the assumption \eqref{assumption} is satisfied, as well as the other assumptions of Theorem \ref{persistence of RE}.
 As expected, we have

-\textit{Bifurcation diagram.} If $(x,y)$ satisfies \eqref{sp rank 1 critical points} for some $\xi$, then it is a critical point of rank one of the energy momentum map $F_{\lambda}=(h_{\lambda},\J_H)$.
-If we let $\xi$ varies, $s$ is viewed as a parameter and the boundary of $F_{\lambda}(T^*S^2)$ is the convex region in $\R^2$ defined by the curve

-The critical points of rank zero (when $\xi=0$) are sent on $F_{\lambda}(\pm e_3,0)=(\pm \lambda,0).$ The point $(-e_3,0)$ is of type elliptic-elliptic whereas the point $(e_3,0)$ is of type focus-focus (cf.\cit{Cushman and Duistermaat} \cite{MR956603} and \cit{Vu Ngoc and Sepe} \cite{Ngoc}).